YeWintThura/sample-boot-fullstack/README.md

- Web Lab - Spring Data with MVC
+ Web Lab - Spring Data Relationship
  ====================
 In this lab, we will develop a web application that support concert ticket's reservation.
-It consists of 2 parts: Admin and Front-end.
-We will only develop the admin part.
-The admin part is used to manage the concerts.
 We will use Spring Data to manage the data that have relationships.
 We will use H2 as a database for this lab.

 # Develop Backend
 We will develop Model that has 2 entity classes.
 The concert can have many seats.
 A seat can belong to a concert.